-John Stang is a freelance writer who often covers state government.
-He can be followed on Twitter: @johnstang_8
+John Stang is a freelance writer who often covers state government and the environment.
+He can be reached on email at firstname.lastname@example.org and on Twitter at @johnstang_8

 Because the state Legislature already addressed issues raised by the federal government, the court ruling has no practical impact in Washington.

 Two greenhouse domes on the Colville Reservation will house the state’s first 'agrivoltaics' project, where food and electricity can grow in tandem on small acreage.

 The state hopes to secure up to $2 billion in federal funding to produce hydrogen fuel as a substitute for petroleum-based gasoline.